-Tim Heidingsfelder probably regarded his unremarkable characteristics as a curse for much of his life.
-He was never ugly, even during puberty.
-He never had acne, freckles, or any blemishes on his face, but his bone structure just wasn’t very attractive.
-He had no chin, no discernible cheekbones, and his eyes were relatively common.
-As he grew into a man, he found his dating opportunities somewhat limited.
-They weren’t non-existent, but the rejections he received in high school helped shape the man Tim Heidingsfelder would become.
+Tim Heidingsfelder probably considered his unremarkable characteristics a curse for much of his life.
+He was not an ugly person, not even during puberty.
+He never had acne, freckles, or notable blemishes on his face, but there was something about his bone structure that just wasn’t strikingly attractive.
+He had no chin, no discernible cheekbones, and no attributes we would call remarkable.
+As he grew into a man, Tim probably found his dating opportunities somewhat limited.
+They weren’t non-existent, but the rejections he received in high school surely helped shape the man Tim Heidingsfelder would become.

-When Tim Heidingsfelder decided to commit his first act of fraud, however, he found his unremarkable characteristics ideal.
+When Tim Heidingsfelder decided to commit his first act of fraud, however, he found his unremarkable characteristics conducive to thwarting capture.
 As a fraudster who planned to live the high life and buy the most expensive items he could with other people’s money, he didn’t want people to notice him.
 He didn’t want people to remember or recall his features.

 Tim Heidingsfelder wasn’t an outgoing type, but from what I heard, he wasn’t a quiet, loner either.
 (I only had one interaction with him, as I’ll detail below.)
 No one noticed Tim Heidingsfelder in the course of that day, and his daily routine allowed him to remain as anonymous as every other guest in our hotel.
 Throughout his elongated stay, however, Tim Heidingsfelder couldn’t help noticing how attractive the young women working behind the front desk were every time he passed.

 It’s all about the money, is the first cardinal rule of fraudsters, and those who attempt to try to catch them.
 A fraudster needs to keep their crimes small and unremarkable, so they don’t hit the queues of investigatory agents.
-As most fraud investigators will tell us this might seem relatively easy, but it’s much harder to fight off greed.
+As most fraud investigators will tell us this might seem relatively easy, but it’s hard for a fraudster to fight greed.
 The second cardinal rule for fraudsters, based in part on the first one, is don’t bring unwanted attention to oneself.
-For Tim Heidingsfelder, and his unremarkable features, this was the relatively easy rule to manage.
+For Tim Heidingsfelder, and his unremarkable features, this was a relatively easy rule to manage.
 The man could slide in and out of just about any room unnoticed.
-Yet, when a late 40’s/early 50’s man stands face to face with an extremely attractive young woman, and that young woman looks through him, but doesn’t see him, it can cause such a man to do things he wouldn’t otherwise do.
+Yet, when a late 40’s/early 50’s man stands face to face with an extremely attractive young woman, and that young woman looks through him, it can cause that man to do things he may not otherwise do.